30% Off Ontario Tuition

 - register as a new online user (create a password and get your unique OSAP Access Number) or use your current OSAP Access Number and password to log in

 - complete and submit the online application

-- print the signature page of the application – have your parent(s) sign it
+- print the signature pages of the application (if applicable) – have your parent(s) sign it

-- bring or send the signed document to your Financial Aid Office.
+- bring or send all required documents to your Financial Aid Office

 Applied last year?

 You need to apply online again for 2014-15.